Here’s the list of agents and presenters for the conference.

 – bio –

 Ken Liu is a Hugo, Nebula, and World Fantasy Award winning author of Science Fiction and Fantasy.
 His story, “The Paper Menagerie,” is the first to win all three awards.
-He is also the author of the Dandelion Dynasty fantasy series and has had numerous stories adapted to television.
+He is also the author of the silkpunk epic fantasy series, Dandelion Dynasty, as well as two short story collections.
+He has had numerous stories adapted to television.
+The film La vérité, starring Catherine Deneuve, Juliette Binoche and Ethan Hawke, uses his story, “Memories of My Mother,” as the basis for the film-within-the-film.
+Ken has spoken at many universities and events around the world, including the Singapore Writers Festival and the World Economic Forum.

 Cameron McClure